 As a Royal Marines Commando for ten years, Tom has travelled all over the world and knows a thing or two about hard graft and self-discipline.
-So when he set his sights on financial planning, it didn’t take long for him to get up to speed, studying in his own time before joining Goodmans in September 2021 and gaining his Diploma shortly after.
+So when he set his sights on financial planning, it didn’t take long for him to get up to speed, studying in his own time before joining Goodmans as a Trainee Financial Planner in September 2021 and gaining his Diploma shortly after.

-Now, under Andrew’s mentorship, he’s learning the ropes, studying for his Advanced Diploma in Financial Planning and enjoying getting in front of clients.
-Tom was also one of the team on the very first Goodmans community adventure to Iceland in June 2022.
+Under Andrew’s mentorship, Tom has been learning the ropes and earned his stripes as a Financial Planner in early 2023.
+He was also one of the team on the very first Goodmans community adventure to Iceland in June 2022.
 Time to ask him some questions.

 Hi Tom, let’s get straight to it: how would you describe your work in three words?

 “Giving clients clarity”.
 By that, I mean clients should walk away from our meetings with a clear vision in their mind of what we discussed, and with any worries or concerns they may have at ease.